Students' Union Code Of Practice

 The Students' Union President shall produce a termly summary report of complaints received, respecting the confidentiality of the parties involved.
 This report shall be considered by the Board of Trustees and, with such commentary as the Trustees may wish to provide, subsequently by the Court of Governors of University of the Arts London.

-5 Responsibilities of the Union President & General Manager
+5. Responsibilities of the Union President and General Manager

 The President of the Union, on behalf of the Trustee Board, is responsible for the financial management of the Union, for the observance of the Union Constitution as approved from time to time by the Court of Governors, for the Operation of the Union in a fair and democratic manner and for the observance of the Governors’ Code of Practice pursuant to the requirement of the Education Act 1994 (Clause 22(3)) in relation to Students’ Unions.
 The General Manager of the Union is responsible for the observance of any legal and statutory requirements in the general operation of the Union and of any other necessary requirements of the University of the Arts London.